 - A gluten-free diet may increase the risk of type 2 diabetes.

-So if you really have a real gluten sensitivity, it isn’t a matter of telling people that you have a gluten sensitivity, watching your diet is a matter of life or death.
+So if you have a real gluten sensitivity, it isn’t a matter of telling people that you have a gluten sensitivity, watching your diet is a matter of life or death.
 For those with real celiac disease or wheat gluten allergies, even a tiny amount of gluten is dangerous.
-And it’s not the “I don’t have the energy” kind of dangerous, it could be life-threatening kind of dangerous.
+And it’s not the “I don’t have the energy” kind of danger, it could be life-threatening kind of dangerous.

 The signs of an imaginary gluten sensitivity

 Here are some of the signs of those who are probably not gluten-sensitive.